Posted by: Heather Shy on March 25, 2016 at 2:00 pm

 Resume scam: Is your business hiring?
 Are you the hiring person?
 It’s worth the risk of missing out on a potentially perfect employee in order to protect your business.

 Defeat it by not opening the attachment or clicking any links.
-Email Care will allow you to preview these emails before they hit your network, and block the sender if needed.
+Microsoft 365 email filtering will allow you to preview these emails before they hit your network, and block the sender if needed.